 Your online catalogue is a great way of displaying all of your products so that your customers and potential new clients can see exactly what you’re selling.
 Not only that, the design of your catalogue will really enforce your brand and it will help people to remember you.
 Online catalogues are a very important marketing tool, and when done correctly they can really enhance your business and they can bring you in a number of new purchases.

-When you are creating your online catalogue, it is important to remember that the end goal is to make sales.
+When you are using an online magazine maker , it is important to remember that the end goal is to make sales.
 Of course you want it to be very aesthetically pleasing to attract in the initial attention, but you’ll always want to consider drawing people in to buying what you have on offer.
 When you create each and every page, the sale needs to be at the back of your mind, and it might be a good idea to do some testing to see what people think of your product afterwards, to see if they would go on to buy.

 Here are some essential items that you will need to include on your online catalogue, to encourage readers to purchase: